About Coach Kolie

 About Coach Cory

-Cory is a two-time US amateur national champion in the time trial and currently races for team Butcherbox.
+Cory is a three-time US amateur national champion in the time trial and currently races for team Butcherbox.
 He has extensive knowledge of race strategy from his own experiences riding for professional teams.
 An aggressive attacker, he has shown his ability to climb and time trial by winning GC at Redlands by lapping the field twice on the last day, and he has an impressive palmarès that includes individual and GC wins at Valley of the Sun, Cascade Classic, San Dimas, and more.

 Born in Florida and raised in Central California, Cory started racing dirt bikes at 7.
 Cory discovered cycling while through cross training for motorcycle racing, and he would later go on to chase his new dream of making it to Europe.
 Cory is a lifelong athlete who has experience training cyclists of all levels, and his motocross experience opens up new opportunities for him to expand across the two sports.
 Through Cory's own personal experiences with a variety of coaches, he understands the importance of proper communication, work-life balance, and mental health.
 He views his athletes as people, not numbers, and stresses the importance of a healthy relationship with sport and nutrition.
 Cory comes to Empirical cycling after over 2 decades combined of racing and brings with him a wealth of knowledge to share. |